 After finishing 7-8 and falling to West in the opening round of the Cook Inlet Conference playoffs last year, Chugiak’s flag football team has set the bar high for the 2012 campaign.

 Two longtime Chugiak High coaches were recently inducted into the Alaska High School Hall of Fame.

 Throughout the 2012 softball season, Chugiak Mustangs head coach Jim Huber touted the strength of his senior class.

 What a difference one season can make.

 Chugiak falls 34-12 at West Valley; Wolves crushed by South

-Eagle River's Corey Cogdell finished ninth in the preliminary round of the Olympic Trapshooting competition on Saturday, Aug.
-4 in London.
+Eagle River Olympic athlete Corey Cogdell finished 11th overall and failed to advance to the six-woman finals of the Olympic Trapshooting competition on Saturday, Aug.
+4 in London, England.

 Chugiak players and coaches had no say in the far-flung venue choice for the team’s season opener, but the Mustangs can guarantee themselves a home game in the season finale.
 All they’ve gotta do is win.

 There will be plenty of familiar faces roaming the sidelines in Mustang country this season.